YOURLS/awesome/README.md

 - [302-Instead](https://github.com/EpicPilgrim/302-instead) - Send a 302 (temporary) redirect instead of 301 (permanent), for sites where shortlinks may change
 - [302-Instead](https://github.com/timcrockford/302-instead) - A fork of previous plugin, with some more options
-- [404 If Not Found](https://github.com/YOURLS/404-if-not-found) ⭐ - Set the 404 header if the short URL is not found
+- [404 If Not Found](https://github.com/YOURLS/404-if-not-found) ⭐ - Give a 404 Not Found if the short URL is not found

 ### A